Recently, I took my youngest to her first-ever gymnastics class.

-She’d been begging for some time to let her go, and once she turned 4 in December, we decided she was old enough to give it a try.
+She’d been begging for some time to let her go, and once she turned 4, we decided she was old enough to give it a try.

 We bought her a cheap leotard on Amazon, and I struggled to put her still-baby fine hair into some semblance of a bun.

-My kiddo’s a happy girl, but I’d rarely seen her as excited as she was Saturday morning.
+My kiddo’s a happy girl, but I’d rarely seen her as excited as she was that morning.